CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 To make this function reusable for any number, we need to handle inputs.
 We do this using a **parameter**.

 {{<note type="definition" title="Definition: parameter">}}
-A parameter is a special kind of variable that enables us to reference the input to a function.
+A parameter is a special kind of variable that enables us to reference the input(s) to a function.
 {{</note>}}

 We can add a parameter `num` to our function: